Kalvium-Program/lab-git-and-github/README.md

-# Getting started with git and github
+# Lab with git and github